Funeral for Citizen's Fire Company firefighter Jerome Guise set for Saturday

 Guise, a volunteer with Citizen's Fire Company in Mount Holly Springs, was killed Monday when a porch collapsed on him while he was fighting a house fire in Monroe Township.

-His funeral will be held at Carlisle Evangelical Free Church at 290 Petersburg Road, Carlisle, with visitation from 9-11 a.m.
+His funeral will be held at Carlisle Evangelical Free Church at 290 Petersburg Road, Carlisle, with visitation from 9 to 11 a.m.
 A funeral service with full honors will be held immediately afterward.

 You have free articles remaining.